 F208 North

 The northern leg, sometimes marked simply as 208, is the easier option.
-It runs on rough gravel with potholes but avoids the stress of river crossings.
+It runs on rough gravel with potholes and other small obstacles, but avoids the stress of river crossings.
 In good weather, even a smaller 4WD SUV can make the drive.
 It is less dramatic in terms of scenery, but it is also far less risky.
 For many, this section is a safe and practical way to reach Landmannalaugar without too much pressure behind the wheel.

 F208 South